ExplicITConsulting/set-outlooksignatures.com/support.en.md

   <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/discussions?discussions_q=">discussions board</a>.
 </p>
 <p>
-  On GitHub, only questions directly releated to Set-OutlookSignatures can be answered.
+  On GitHub, only questions directly releated to Set-OutlookSignatures can be answered; the Benefactor Circle add-on is out of scope.
 </p>
 <p>
   You can switch to the fast lane using ExplicIT Consulting's first-class <a href="#professional-support">professional support</a>.